 With help John came to acknowledge that his father was wrong.
 He stopped trying to prove things to his long dead father and started to live and enjoy his own life.
 At age 50 John finally grew up.

 He no longer had any need for insomnia.

 It is certainly legitimate to want others to think well of us but many people live for the approval of others.
 Self-worth for them becomes based solely on how significant other's view them.
 However, the price of approval can become too high.

 In reality you can only control your own happiness.
 If it is based on others’ evaluations then even successes are transitory and enjoyed only briefly.

-Living for approval is like feeding a never sated and ever hungry beast.
-If self-worth and happiness are based on the approval of others then you will never be happy in the long term
+Seeking for validation is like feeding a never sated and ever hungry beast.
+If self-worth and happiness are based on the approval of others then you will never be happy in the long term.